ewinapun/ewinapun.github.io/_posts/2018-09-22-cosine-tuning.md

 description: Understand neuron's preferred direction of movement and its underlying cosine distribution
 ---

-Cosine tuning has been observed in most nuerons in motor systems including human and non-human primate.
+Cosine tuning has been observed in most neurons in motor systems including human and non-human primate.
 This article serves as an introduction to this topic mainly through understanding the paper that first reported it in 1982 [^Georgopoulos].
 This early work has inspired a number of successful algorithms for decoding neural activity in motor cortex to perform offline reconstruction or online control of cursors or robotic arms.

 ## Goals